Join us in shaping UBC’s Next Century

 Together we can transform an already outstanding institution from excellence to eminence.
 Whatever the nature of your relationship with UBC, I encourage you to take part in the shaping of UBC’s future.

 How can you get involved?

 Thanks to all of you who took the time to share your feedback on the draft strategic priorities by attending an open house event and/or completing the online survey.
-We are now compiling what we heard and will share the findings as soon as they are ready.
+Reports outlining what we heard during this phase are now available.

 If you are interested in receiving updates on the strategic planning process and future opportunities to provide input on UBC’s Next Century, you are invited to sign up to our mailing list.

 Do you have a question about the strategic planning process?
 Email firstname.lastname@example.org